johyeongseob/protodc-net/README.md

 ### 📊 Anomaly Detection Results (Three Margins per Class)

-The evaluation metrics (Accuracy, F1 score) are reported for 3 margin values (1 [original], 1.0005, and 1.001) per class.
+The evaluation metrics (Accuracy, F1 score) are reported for three margin values (1 [original], 1.0005, and 1.001) for per class.
-Bold values indicate the best performance for each class.
+The best performance for each class is shown in the table below.

 |     Metric / Class      | Bottle  |  Pill  | Toothbrush | Transistor |  Wood   |
 |--------------------------|:-------:|:------:|:----------:|:----------:|:-------:|